jumpml/rocketship/README.md

 section of the article.

 # Acknowledgements
 We extend our gratitude to the open-source community, in particular
 - **kissFFT**: [GitHub - kissfft](https://github.com/mborgerding/kissfft): used for FFTs
 - **RNNoise**: [GitHub - RNNoise](https://github.com/xiph/rnnoise): their simple C-based NN inference approach is similar
 - **IRM-based Speech Enhancement using LSTM**: [GitHub - LSTM SE](https://github.com/haoxiangsnr/IRM-based-Speech-Enhancement-using-LSTM) a very good starting point for training models

 # Contributions
 Contributions to JumpML Rocketship are welcome and are covered by the Apache License.
 Feel free to submit pull requests, report issues, or participate in the development process.

-(C) 2024  JUMPML LLC.
+(C) 2024  JUMPML.
 All rights reserved.